 Program Continue/Modify/Delete programs, information of onsite renewable energy generation technologies and financing options by advertising benefits and local conservation services, programs and workshops on the Housing Resources website.
-Goal 6 - Pursue a variety of full consists of the first programs and workshops on the Housing Resources website. unding sources to assist the county and identify partners to complete the actions in the Housing Element.
-Action 6.1a Support funding applications, when requested by service districts, for financial and technical assistance to undertake water and sewage treatment facility planning and engineering studies, improvements, and expansions that could facilitate future housing development.
+Goal 6 - Pursue a variety of function 6.1a Support funding applications, when requested by service districts, for financial and technical assistance to undertake water and sewage treatment facility planning and engineering studies, improvements, and expansions that could facilitate future housing development.
 Provide Responsibility: PBS Time frame: Annually/Ongoing The County supports funding applications by service agencies for financial and technical assistance to undertake water and sewage treatment facility planning and engineering studies, improvements, and expansions that could facilitate future housing development.
 It is currently supporting Boonville and Redwood Valley.
 This Action will be continued.

 Program Continue/Modify/Delete planning and/or grant-writing assistance if time and staffing levels permit and matching funds if available.
 Take a proactive approach and remind the districts of the County's willingness to provide this support annually at the meeting.
 Action 6.2a Assist agencies Responsibility: PBS The County regularly assists agencies and organizations in pursuing funding by and organizations in their pursuit of funding by providing technical assistance when requested, as time and funding permit.
 Time frame: Ongoing providing technical assistance when requested through pre-application conferences and support letters for projects.
+The County will document and report the number of housing related pre-application conferences conducted each year and provide any outcomes associated with these meetings to HCD.
 This Action will be continued.
-Action 6.2b Pursuant to AB 2936 (Aroner), propose that the Board of Supervisors increase the General Plan Maintenance fee to include a higher percentage to maintain and periodically Responsibility: PBS, BOS Time frame: Intermediate The County most recently increased the general plan maintenance fee from \$50 to \$116 and updates the Housing Element in compliance with state law.
-This Action will be continued.
+Action 6.2b Pursuant to AB 2936 (Aroner), propose that the Board of Supervisors Responsibility: PBS, BOS The County most recently increased the general plan maintenance fee from \$50 to \$116 and updates the Housing Element in compliance with state law. increase the General Plan Maintenance fee to include a higher percentage to Time frame: Intermediate This Action will be continued.

-Program Continue/Modify/Delete update the Housing Element in compliance with State law.
-Action 6.2c Explore the feasibility of local funding for affordable or special needs housing that promotes mixed-use, transit oriented, or compact integrated communities, such as: (1) MCOG funds for eligible transportation infrastructure (2) Air Quality Management District vehicle license fees Responsibility: PBS, MCOG, AQD Time frame: Ongoing The County will continue to explore the feasibility of local funding for affordable or special needs housing that promotes mixed-use, transit oriented, or compact integrated communities.
+Program Continue/Modify/Delete maintain and periodically update the Housing Element in compliance with State law.
+Action 6.2c Explore the feasibility of local funding for affordable or special needs housing that promotes mixed-use, transit oriented, or compact integrated communities, such as: (1) MCOG funds for eligible transportation infrastructure (2) Air Quality Management District vehicle license fees Responsibility: PBS, MCOG, AQD Time frame: Ongoing The County continues to explore the feasibility of local funding for affordable or special needs housing that promotes mixed-use, transit oriented, or compact integrated communities.
 The County supported the MCOG Pedestrian Plan.
 This Action will be continued.
-Action 6.2d Identify and pursue Federal, State, local, and private funding sources to expand the County's rehabilitation loan program for income-eligible households and to provide funds for Responsibility: PBS, CDC Time frame: Ongoing The County continued to consider pursuing federal, state, local, and private funding sources to expand the County's rehabilitation loan program, but funding was not identified, and due to staffing constraints, the rehabilitation program was not expanded.
-The County will continue to consider expanding it.
-This Action will be continued.
+Action 6.2d Identify and pursue Federal, State, local, and private funding sources to expand the County's rehabilitation loan program for income-eligible households and to provide Responsibility: PBS, CDC Time frame: Ongoing On an annual basis, as funding and staffing levels are determined for the upcoming year the County continued to consider pursuing federal, state, local, and private funding sources to expand the County's rehabilitation loan program, but funding was not identified, and due to staffing constraints, the rehabilitation program was not expanded. funds and resources become available.